thinkshout/thinkshout/blog/_posts/2018-06-26-welcome-2018-interns.md

 **What do you love most about the internet?**

 *How vast the internet is!
-It not only hold so much information, but it makes communication so much easier and quicker.
+It not only holds so much information, but it makes communication so much easier and quicker.
 I feel like the internet has created a platform where life has simply been made easier.
 Plus, gifs and memes are incredible!
 They always make my day just a little bit better.*

 **If you were a ghost, who would you haunt and why?**